copperspice/copperspice/README.md

 ## CopperSpice

 ### Introduction

-CopperSpice is of a set of C++ libraries used to develop cross-platform software applications.
+CopperSpice is a set of C++ libraries used to develop cross-platform software applications.
 This is an open source project released under the LGPL V2.1 license.
-CopperSpice was derived from the Qt framework.
-Our motivation for developing CopperSpice was to change the core design and leverage modern C++ functionality.
+CopperSpice was derived from the Qt framework and has diverged as the libraries are enhanced to work seamlessly with the C++ standard library.
+Our motivation for developing CopperSpice was to change the core design to provide a consistent and feature rich API.

-The libraies provided in CopperSpice include:
+The libraries provided in CopperSpice include:

  * CsCore
  * CsGui
  * CsMultimedia
  * CsNetwork
  * CsOpenGL
- * CsPhonon
  * CsScript
  * CsSql
  * CsSvg